broker’s and appraiser’s liens

 If perfected, the Broker’s and Appraiser’s Lien on Commercial Property can be a very powerful tool in securing earned fees or commissions.
 The real estate attorneys at The Farah Law Firm are available to draft your contracts and fee agreements or review existing documents to ensure that they comply to the specific requirements of the Act.
 Contact one of our real estate attorneys today to make certain that your right to earned fees or commissions are protected under the Broker’s and Appraiser’s Lien on Commercial Real Estate Act.

-Our law office is conveniently located in Arlington, right in the middle of the Dallas-Fort Worth Metroplex.Get Help with Your Residential Real Estate Deals
+Our main law office is conveniently located in Mansfield, right in the middle of the Dallas-Fort Worth Metroplex.Get Help with Your Residential Real Estate Deals